djrobyay/djrobyay.github.io/_posts/2023-11-10-live-at-gambit.markdown

 description:
   - line: "So this is pretty exciting: this was my very first time performing live in front of strangers."
   - line: "The event was organized by the folks who started teaching me how to work with moden DJ equipment and software, and featured other graduates of the program."
   - line: "Unfortunately, I had only thirty minutes.
-And I was getting on an airplane first thing the next morning, to go hear my friend <a href='https://dylandrazen.com/'>Dylan Drazen</a> spin a fierce classic 90s house set in Fort Lauderdale, so I couldn't even stay to hear everyone play."
+And I was getting on an airplane first thing the next morning, to go hear my friend <a href='https://dylandrazen.com/'>Dylan Drazen</a> spin a fierce classic 90s house set in Fort Lauderdale, so I couldn’t even stay to hear everyone play."
   - line: "But... that was fucking addictive!
-It's a damn shame I had such a short time slot!
+It’s a damn shame I had such a short time slot!
 I could have played for hours."
   - line: "Extra special thanks to Diesel, Hannah, Suwasit, and Tiffany for coming out and supporting me at my very first performance!
 It meant fucking everything to me."
 tracks:
   - artist: Lana del Rey